Azure/azure-iot-sdk-csharp/CONTRIBUTING.md

 If your PR is about future changes or has changes to the comments in the code itself, we'll treat is as a code change (see the next section).

 # Contribute code
-Pull-requests for code to be submitted against the `master` branch as well.
+Pull-requests for code to be submitted against the `master` branch.
 We will review the request and once approved we will be running it in our gated build system.
 We try to maintain a high bar for code quality and maintainability, we insist on having tests associated with the code, and if necessary, additions/modifications to the requirement documents.

 Also, have you signed the [Contribution License Agreement](https://cla.microsoft.com/) ([CLA](https://cla.microsoft.com/))?
 A friendly bot will remind you about it when you submit your pull-request.